gomes-sh/gomes-sh/README.md

 Computer Science major plus a mathematics minor equals one person who loves data analysis.
 Graduated May 2026.
 Things I'm normally working on are:

 - The <a href="https://www.aromanticism.org/">AUREA Census</a> (On break as I wrap up my final semester.)

+Things I've recently wrapped up are:
 - <a href="https://github.com/gomes-sh/AnalysisOfParentingDesireGap">Manuscript on Queer Parenting</a> (In for review!)
 - <a href="https://github.com/gomes-sh/SQL-MongoDB-Comparison">A comparison of SQL and MongoDB aggregate queries</a> for a research class.

 I'm currently looking for work opportunties!
-You can most easily reach me by email at gomessh@mailbox.org.
+You can most easily reach me by email at gomessh@my.easternct.edu.

 <!--
 **MagicBluebird/MagicBluebird** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.